daedalus-ode/Notes/College/Verification/Introduction.md

 	- `s.putc(s.len()-1, "-")` - put a character in a specific position of a string

 # #search
+## Extras
-- Poco yoka method - Japanese verification method
+- Poco yoka method - Japanese verification method,  a method to cover all human errors
+- Layered test-bench